nationalarchives/da-ayr-webapp/README.md

 ## Local development with docker

 The webapp depends on keycloak, a postgres instance holding metadata, an s3 bucket storing associated records and then an opensearch instance that is populated from those 2 via `data_management/opensearch_indexer`.
-For ease of use, we provide a `docker-compose.yml` file inside the `local_services` which spins up all these dependencies, using minio as a local replacement for an actual AWS s3, and populates them with consistent test data.
+For ease of use, we provide a `docker-compose.yml` file inside the `local_services` which spins up all these dependencies, using RustFS as a local replacement for an actual AWS s3, and populates them with consistent test data.
 Feel free to expand this data but data consistency is left up to you.

 ### Quick reference — which setup do I need?